hdShang/arxiv-daily/docs/cs-CV/2025-10-08/papers/251008638v1-into-the-rabbit-hull-from-task-relevant-concepts-in-dino-to-minkowsk.md

 ---
 layout: default
-title: Into the Rabbit Hull: From Task-Relevant Concepts in DINO to Minkowski Geometry
+title: "Into the Rabbit Hull: From Task-Relevant Concepts in DINO to Minkowski Geometry"
 ---

 # Into the Rabbit Hull: From Task-Relevant Concepts in DINO to Minkowski Geometry